Skip to main content

 As a representative for a professional athlete, you'll work to facilitate meetings with prospective teams, negotiate player contracts and secure endorsement deals.
 As player contracts continue to grow, many agents also help their clients manage their finances.

-If you're passionate about sports and helping athletes succeed, an athletic director job might be the career for you and an athletic director degree could help you get your start in this growing field.
+An icon of a stopwatch in use with a yellow outline.If you’re passionate about sports and helping athletes succeed, an athletic director job might be the career for you, and a sports management degree could help you get your start in this growing field.

 Athletic directors work in public school districts to advance school sports or at the collegiate level managing sports programs.
 Athletic directors manage coaching staffs and competition schedules and often oversee the recruitment of players.

-Statistics have long played a key role in sports, used to help determine the recruitment potential for athletes, to inform media coverage and for game-day personnel decisions.
-As a sports statistician you could work for a collegiate or professional sports program, collecting, analyzing and disseminating athlete and team data for internal and media use.
+An icon of a calculator with a white outline.Statistics have long played a key role in sports, used to help determine the recruitment potential for athletes, to inform media coverage and for game-day personnel decisions.
+As a sports statistician, you could work for a collegiate or professional sports program, collecting, analyzing and disseminating athlete and team data for internal and media use.

-Facilities managers, in particular, will be in demand as more organizations seek to reduce their environmental impact and boost energy efficiency.
-As the facilities manager for a professional sports organization you may be responsible for overseeing grounds and maintenance crews, working with security officials to maintain facility safety and supervising guest services employees.
+Facilities managers, in particular, will be in demand as more organizations seek to reduce their environmental impact and boost energy efficiency.* As the facilities manager for a professional sports organization, you may be responsible for overseeing grounds and maintenance crews, working with security officials to maintain facility safety and supervising guest services employees.

 Discover more about SNHU’s sports management degree: Find out what courses you'll take, skills you’ll learn and how to request information about the program.